gauravtandon1189/lrucache/ReadMe.txt

 curl -X PUT http://localhost:8080/lrucache/api/v1/put/1/10 (1 = key and 10 = value)

+// TESTING DETAILS

+-> Unit Tests added for all code.

+-> Manual Testing as follows -

 The following test scenarios were run on command line and all resulted in successful result.